archtechx/money/README.md

 ## Tips

-### 💡 Accepted currency formats
+### 💡 Accepted currency code formats

-Most methods which accept a currency accept it in any format:
+Most methods which accept a currency accept it in any of these formats:
 ```php
 currency(USD::class);
 currency(new USD);